-Sustainable success requires foundations that will support you and provide the right climate for your growth and achievement.
-In other words, an amazing year requires an amazing set up.
-2017 is over, so how are you going to set yourself up for success in 2018?
+In our experience sustainable, incremental, intentional growth requires foundations that will support you and provide the right climate for your ongoing growth and achievement.
+In other words, an amazing year requires intentionality, which in turn creates intrinsic drive and motivation, that ultimately become will.

-1. Set your Highest Intentions for 2018 over the holiday break.
+1. Set your Highest Intentions for 2022 over the holiday break

-You might intend to be financially free, you might intend to self realise, you might intend to leave your career and start what you have always wanted to start.
+You might intend to be financially free, you might intend to self-realise, you might intend to leave your career and start what you have always wanted to start.
 You might simply intend to develop your fitness and health.
-The only criteria here is that it’s real, it’s emotionally compelling for you, and it’s a priority, not just a preference.
+The only criteria here are that it’s real, it’s emotionally compelling for you, and it’s a priority, not just a preference.